40637323/DevOps_Gp5/use cases/use_case_description_for_report_3.md

 3. The system shows a clear and readable list of all the countries’ population in the region from largest to smallest.
 ### Extensions
 In Step 2, failure to connect database and unable to extract the required data for the organization.
-In Step 3, The system generated report for population of all the countries in the region is empty.
+In Step 3, The system generated report for population of all the countries in the region is an error message.
 ### Sub-Variations
 None
 ### SCHEDULE